-Note this kind of question is also very common in job interviews for developer or software engineer positions, you might use those tips to pass technical questionnaire tests when applying for a programming job!
+Note this kind of question might be found in job interviews and technical tests when applying for a programming job!

 This article is the first of a whole series on how to prepare for the OCA certification, make sure to register to get future posts in your mailbox.
 Next articles will break each theme of the certification with main attention points, pitfalls, and some advice.